![]() |

 Standard & Comfort class

 Renfe offers two classes, Standard (= 2nd class) and Comfort (= 1st class).
-These are the new terms from July 2021, until then they were called Turista & Turista Plus and before that, Turista & Preferente.
+These are the terms introduced in 2021, before that they were called Turista & Turista Plus and before that, Turista & Preferente.
 Don't get the new class names mixed up with the new ticket type names!
-More explanation about classes & fares on Spanish trains.
+More about classes & fares on Spanish trains.

 -